American Wool & Cashmere: Supporting Afghanistan’s wool industry

 Sector: Agriculture, small business

 Challenge: Afghanistan produces significant amounts of wool but lacks the infrastructure to prepare it for export markets.
 In addition, individual producers are often cash-strapped and lack the liquidity to maintain a consistent level of production to supply foreign buyers who can process it for sale on the world market.
-Wool production is a labor-intensive process of shearing animals, and hand sorting the wool before selling the product overseas.
-This can result in a lopsided cycle of payment and leave goat and sheep herders without any payment for months at a time.
+Wool production is a labor-intensive process of shearing animals and hand sorting the wool before selling the product overseas.
+This can result in a lopsided cycle of payment and leave goat and sheep herders without income for months at a time.

 Solution: Helped by a series of OPIC loans starting in 2003 and totaling $5.7 million, American Wool & Cashmere Inc. of Takoma Park, Maryland created a delivery infrastructure for raw wool and cashmere produced in western Afghanistan to reach a processing facility in Belgium for export and distribution worldwide.
 By working with centralized suppliers in Western Afghanistan’s Herat Province who buy directly from the livestock owners, American Wool & Cashmere developed both a consistent supply chain to an overseas processing plant as well as a cash-infused market that allows individual herders to maintain stability through the otherwise seasonal shearing harvests.